Shwachman–Diamond syndrome

-Shwachman–Diamond syndrome (SDS), or Shwachman–Bodian–Diamond syndrome, is a rare congenital disorder characterized by exocrine pancreatic insufficiency, bone marrow dysfunction, skeletal abnormalities and short stature.
+Shwachman–Diamond syndrome (SDS), or Shwachman–Bodian–Diamond syndrome, is a rare congenital disorder characterized by exocrine pancreatic insufficiency, bone marrow dysfunction, skeletal and cardiac abnormalities and short stature.
 After cystic fibrosis (CF), it is the second most common cause of exocrine pancreatic insufficiency in children.
+It is associated with the SBDS gene and has autosomal recessive inheritance.

 Signs and symptoms

 The syndrome shows a wide range of abnormalities and symptoms.
 The main characteristics of the syndrome are exocrine pancreatic dysfunction, hematologic abnormalities and growth retardation.
 Only the first two of these are included in the clinical diagnostic criteria.